 Our family used butter.
 Why?
 Because butter seems to make everything taste better.

-This Beer Brats recipe is perfect for cook outs, parties and holidays but also just for an easy dinner night at home.
+Beer Brats are perfect for cook outs, parties and holidays but also just for an easy dinner night at home.
 Grab your favorite beer and let’s get grilling!

 Ingredients For Making Bratwurst Cooked In Beer